 Enter an email address below to share the provider's page with someone you know.

 Dr. Kashyap Kansupada is an Ophthalmologist specializing in Refractive Lens Implant Surgeries to correct cataracts, presbyopia, and astigmatism using the Femto-laser when appropriate.
 Dr. Kansupada is fellowship trained in the management of complex, sight-threatening eye inflammations and infections, called uveitis.
-Dr. Kansupada also provides comprehensive adult eye care in Belmont, NC and Huntersville, NC, cataract consultations only in Pineville, and surgical services conveniently at Southpark, Huntersville, and Kings Mountain.
+Dr. Kansupada also provides comprehensive adult eye care in Belmont, NC and Huntersville, NC, and surgical services conveniently at Southpark, Huntersville, and Kings Mountain.
 In his spare time, Dr. Kansupada enjoys playing tennis, spending time with family and friends, and traveling.

 Dr. Kansupada practices in the following offices: